 Data and Performance Reports regarding adoption of IM and timely, late-hire adoption is available upon request by emailing the Titan Shops directly.

 Faculty members and DSS support staff work together to facilitate students in their legal right to access education at CSUF.
 If a student self-disclosed that he/she has a disability and requests an accommodation, faculty should refer them to contact DSS.
 Students who connect to DSS are provided an official Letter of Accommodation (LOA).

-Faculty members are encouraged to support their students by posting instructional materials through the Campus' learning management system known as TITANium.
+Faculty members are encouraged to support their students by posting instructional materials through the Campus' learning management system known as Canvas.
 Online Education and Training has posted various training materials to help faculty setup courses, record attendance, discussions, post grades, and perform online chats with students.

 accessibility requirements for instructional materials and curriculum Approval